Mypainismorethanyours/AI-Fortune-Telling-Master/README.md

 * /add_urls, Learn knowledge from the URL

 ## Deployment
-* Telegram
-First use BotFather(https://t.me/BotFather) to create new bot accounts.
+* On Telegram: First use BotFather(https://t.me/BotFather) to create new bot accounts.
 ```shell
 python tele.py
 ```